 * Unnecessary touching, patting, hugging, or brushing against a person’s body.
 It’s truly unfortunate how common this is in the workplace, often being passed off as just being “friendly.”
 If it makes you uncomfortable, it’s time for your overly friendly coworker or supervisor to stop immediately, or better yet, to understand that the workplace is meant to be about work, not about fulfilling their need for physical contact.

 These are not all of the ways in which sexual harassment can occur.
 If you feel like you have been experiencing unwanted sexual behavior, take control of what is happening and contact an attorney to stand with you.
-Contact McCarty Legal for a free consultation, we’ve heard the stories of employees throughout Kentucky, and we want to hear yours.
+Contact McCarty Legal for a free consultation.
+We’ve heard the stories of employees throughout Kentucky, we want to hear yours, and we want to help.